 They’re probably the most successful duo of all those we’re looking at and could have been so much bigger still.
 Their first single – ‘Showing Out (Get Fresh for the Weekend)’ – got to #3 and the follow-up (‘Respectable’) went to #1; both also reached the top of the US dance charts.

 This is their third single, the title track of their only album.
-It’s the best song from their output (‘I love money – boyfriends are boring’ is a fine lyric), but mostly I went for this one for non-musical reasons.
-We now know that by the time this was released, Mel had already been diagnosed with cancer, which is why the video looks a little unfinished – she was unable to complete the filming.
+It’s the best song from their output (‘I love money – boyfriends are boring’ is a classic Thatcherite lyric), but mostly I went for this one for non-musical reasons.
+We now know that by the time this was released, Mel had been diagnosed with cancer, which is why the video looks a little unfinished – she was unable to complete the filming.
 She died in 1990 at the age of twenty-three.

 The Reynolds Girls, ‘I’d Rather Jack’ (1989)